heber-silva/CKA-Obsidian-Vault/Storage/VolumeSnapshotClass.md

 parameters:
 ```

-Administrators can specify a default VolumeSnapshotClass for [[VolumeSnapshot]]s that don't request any particular class to bind to by adding the `snapshot.storage.kubernetes.io/is-default-class: "true"` annotation:
+Administrators can specify a default VolumeSnapshotClass for [VolumeSnapshot](VolumeSnapshot.md)s that don't request any particular class to bind to by adding the `snapshot.storage.kubernetes.io/is-default-class: "true"` annotation:

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1